+(a) A sworn complaint alleging violation of the code of ethics shall specify the provisions of the Rules of Conduct (section 2-311) or Section 2-310 alleged to have been violated and facts alleged to constitute the violation.
+In lieu of a complaint sworn to under oath, the complainant may subscribe to the complaint using an unsworn declaration prepared in compliance with the

+Texas Unsworn Declaration Act, V.T.C.A., Civil Practice and Remedies Code ch.
+132, as amended.

-- (a) A sworn complaint alleging violation of the code of ethics shall specify the provisions of the rules of conduct alleged to have been violated and facts alleged to constitute the violation. - (b) Upon the sworn complaint of any one (1) person filed with the city secretary's office, the commission shall consider possible violations of the code of ethics by city officials and board members and former city officials and board members other than members of this commission.
+(b) Upon the complaint of any one (1) person filed with the city secretary's office, the commission shall consider possible violations of the code of ethics by city officials and board members and former city officials and board members other than members of this commission.
 In addition, the commission shall consider such possible violations when referred to it as a complaint by majority vote of all council members holding office and qualified to vote thereon.
 The council may direct the city attorney to draft such referred complaint, which shall be reviewed as other complaints hereunder.
+The council members voting for the complaint shall sign the complaint.

+(c) A complaint alleging a violation must be filed with the city secretary within six (6) months from the date the complainants knew or should have known of the action alleged as a violation, and not afterward.

+(d) (1) The city secretary, after receiving a complaint submitted in accordance with subsection (a) above, shall, within three (3) working days, acknowledge receipt to the complainant and provide a copy to the city attorney, the commission, and the person complained against.

+(2) The person complained against shall have ten (10) calendar days, from receipt of the complaint, to submit a written response to the complaint to the city secretary.

-The council members voting for the complaint shall sign the complaint. - (c) A complaint alleging a violation must be filed with the city secretary within six (6) months from the date the complainants knew or should have known of the action alleged as a violation, and not afterward. - (d) Not later than three (3) working days after the city secretary receives a sworn complaint, he or she shall acknowledge receipt to the complainants, and provide a copy to the city attorney, the commission and the person complained against.
-Not later than thirty (30) days after receipt of a complaint by the city secretary, the commission shall notify in writing the persons who made the complaint and the person complained against whether it intends to schedule a hearing or take other action concerning the complaint.
-The person complained against shall have ten (10) days to submit a written response to the complaint prior to the commission deciding whether to hold a hearing.
-The complainants shall have one opportunity within fifteen (15) days of any denial of their original complaint by the commission to amend their complaint and refile the same with the commission. - (e) If the commission determines such party's complaint or defense was groundless, legal fees incurred by the complainants, the commission, and the party complained against, in an amount determined reasonable by the commission may be awarded against the unsuccessful party.
-"Groundless" means (1) without basis or fact, or (2) not warranted by law or reasonably arguable interpretation thereof.
+(3) The commission shall, not earlier than the time allotted in subsection (d)(2) and not later than thirty (30) calendar days after receipt of a complaint by the city secretary, notify in writing the person who made the complaint and the person complained against whether it intends to schedule a hearing or take other action concerning the complaint.

+(4) The complainant shall have one (1) opportunity within fifteen (15) calendar days of any denial of their original complaint by the commission to amend their complaint and refile the same with the commission.

+(e) If the commission determines such party's complaint or defense was groundless, legal fees incurred by the complainants, the commission, and the party complained against, in an amount determined reasonable by the commission may be awarded against the unsuccessful party.
+"Groundless" means: (1) without basis or fact; or (2) not warranted by law or reasonably arguable interpretation thereof.
 The complainants shall not be liable for such fees if the commission has determined grounds exist for a hearing.

 (Ord.
 No. 20781, § 1, 9-19-1989; Ord.
 No. 20896, § 1, 3-27-1990; Ord.
 No. 23772, § 4, 9-21-1999; Ord.
-No. 029428, § 1, 3-27-2012)
+No. 029428, § 1, 3-27-2012; Ord.
+No. 030573, § 1, 8-11-2015)